kontent-ai/management-sdk-net/README.md

 var responseVariant = await client.UpsertLanguageVariantAsync(identifier, response.Elements);
 ```

-Or you can construct strongly type model manually without necessity to retrieve the data from Kontent.
+Or you can construct instance of strongly type model without necessity to retrieve the data from Kontent.
 You just provide the elements you want to change.
-If the property is not initialized (is `null`) the SDK won'T include in fot upsert.
+If the property is not initialized (is `null`) the SDK won't include to the payload.

 ```csharp
 // Defines the content elements to update